Classification and Logistic Regression

 • False negative: Approve fraud ($1000 loss)

-Optimal threshold depends on these costs!
+Optimal threshold depends on these costs

 Different thresholds lead to different decisions